Friday, 16 January 2026

 It had been a long bus journey along empty dirt roads to arrive at the Wilpena Pound Motel where I was now working as a housemaid, but hoping soon to move to waitressing.
 Food and meals were more my thing than cleaning.
 And the waitressing hours were better too as I’d have the afternoon off and could go exploring.
 The wildness all around called to me.

-When I arrived at the motel I’d been in a state.
-I was with strangers for the first time, and with each new location England had receded further.
-My certainties were melting.
-Luckily I found a bookshelf of crime novels in the motel lounge – where an enormous log fire burnt all day in deference to the onset of autumn – and making my way through them had staved off the panic.
+At first, I'd panicked.
+I was with strangers for the first time, and with each new location I'd had to cast off more ties to home.
+I found a bookshelf of crime novels in the motel lounge – where an enormous log fire burnt all day in deference to the onset of autumn – and when not working glued myself to them, blotting out the panic and hoping it would go away before I ran out of reading matter.

 The guests had neat modern cabins in a row near the main hotel building.
 The staff had older detached ones dotted through the trees.
 I shared one with Helen, who was 28 (ancient) and Scottish and had recently split up with a long-term boyfriend.
-She didn’t talk much.
+She hardly talked.
+I think she would have preferred to be on her own.

-Daryl ran the kitchen and dining-room and when I joined his band of waitresses he seemed to find me funny.
+Daryll ran the kitchen and dining-room and when I joined his band of waitresses he seemed to find me funny.
 He kept encouraging me to get a job as a Jillaroo, which meant working on a farm, or to ‘try one of the ships’.
 He obviously thought I needed roughing up.
-Not blooming likely.
-Anything seemed to go.
-Serial infidelity (two members of staff), staff and guests, bisexuality (which I’d not come across before) and of course ‘skinny dipping’ or nude swimming as we called it back in the UK.
+Quite probably.
+I'd found London scary, but here anything went.
+Most of the male staff were bisexual (which I'd not come across before).
+One of the men was consistently unfaithful to his lovely girlfriend.
+Staff had one-night stands with guests.
+People drank all day.

-Daryl organised a staff outing which meant taking a bus along dirt tracks.
+Daryll organised an outing which meant taking a bus along dirt tracks.
 Clouds of white parrot-like birds flew out of the trees.

 ‘What are those?’
 I asked, astonished